Oozing Eczema? Top 5 Ways to Treat Oozing, Weeping, Wet and Infected Eczema

-You are most likely dealing with this because your eczema is severe or your are going through topical steroid withdrawal (TSW) or red skin syndrome (RSS).
+You are most likely dealing with this because your eczema is severe or you are going through topical steroid withdrawal (TSW) or red skin syndrome (RSS).

-I had to take those kind of medications to prevent it from spreading and getting any worse.
+I had to take those kinds of medications to prevent it from spreading and getting any worse.

-When you have it on your hands and feet, it is extremely difficult to deal with if you aren’t using any prescription medication such as steroid based creams or hydrocortisones.
+When you have it on your hands and feet, it is extremely difficult to deal with if you aren’t using any prescription medication such as steroid-based creams.

 However, I refused to apply any creams I was given.
 I was determined to cure it myself naturally through diet, home remedies and supplements.

 This is a tight rope to walk so I carefully monitored my eczema daily.
 I had to be ready to intervene with medications if it got to that point.

 I had to make sure it wasn’t getting any worse or spreading while I tried a combination of natural alternatives.